rsvim/rsvim/DEVELOPMENT.md

   - For Windows, please use [Visual Studio with C++/C# Desktop Components](https://visualstudio.microsoft.com/).
 - Latest stable [Rust](https://www.rust-lang.org/) compiler, or at least 1.74.0.

-## Coding

-To develop the code, please setup with:
+To develop code, please setup with:

 - [rustfmt](https://github.com/rust-lang/rustfmt): Code formatter, format with `cargo fmt` or other ways you like.
 - [rust-clippy](https://github.com/rust-lang/rust-clippy): linter, lint with `cargo clippy` or other ways you like.